Ven0maus/SOD.Common/Mods/SOD.LifeAndLiving/ModFolderContent/README.md

 Features to come (not implemented yet):
-- More social engagement with other civilians
+- More social engagement with other civilians (Different dialog options based on standing with citizens) (eg. bartender could recognize you and ask, same as usual?)

 - A more immersive and impactful hunger / thirst system
+- Certain new actions and requirements to introduce some more realism (eg. screwdriver required to open vents)